Preview: The Lawyer's 7-Step Conflict Checklist | Law for Love

 (Think Like a Lawyer: Define Your Desired Outcome/Judgment)

 Most people desire to "win" the fight.
 But what does winning actually look like in your life?
-Do you desire peace?
-Do you desire reconciliation?
-Do you desire an amicable co-parenting relationship?
+Do you desire peace? reconciliation? an amicable co-parenting relationship?
 If the answer is merely to prove your spouse is wrong, you will lose the war.
 Write down your ideal outcome, divorced from their actions.
 This becomes your objective standard.

 Step 2: What are your unmet needs?